How to Improve Spotify Audio Quality in 10 Ways

 2. Tap your Profile icon at the top left and select Settings and Privacy.

-3. Select Audio Quality or Media quality.
+3. Select Media quality.

 4. Select Very High Under the Streaming/Cellular Streaming/Download section.